t2hv33/t2hv33/README.md

 - 🔭 I'm currently working on  building **Call Center for all Social Media Platform** such as Facebook, Instagram, Line, Zalo, Webchat...
 - 🔭 Technology that I’m currently working on ReactJS, Nodejs, Cypress.
 - 🌱 Sharpen my skills in **Digital Garden**.
-- ⚡ Available for Freelance projects/internship opportunities.
+- ⚡ Available for Freelance projects/ Remote opportunities.

 :star: Here are some projects that I'm working on:
 - [Foam](https://foambubble.github.io/foam/) Foam is a personal knowledge management and sharing